Overview of Delaware Taxes

 How You Can Affect Your Delaware Paycheck

 You can take steps to change the size of your Delaware paycheck.
-If you can afford it, consider saving more in retirement accounts such as your 401(k) or 403(b).
-Your paycheck will go down but, since that money is taken out pre-tax, so will your taxable income.
-Depending on what your employer offers, you may also have the option of putting some of your paycheck toward benefits like health or life insurance, a Health Savings Account or Flexible Spending Account.
+If you can afford it, consider saving more in employer-sponsored retirement accounts such as your 401(k) or 403(b).
+The amount of each paycheck will go down, but since that money is taken out pre-tax, so will your taxable income.
+This may even push you into a lower tax bracket.
+Depending on what your employer offers, you may also have the option of putting some of your paycheck toward benefits like health or life insurance, a health savings account or flexible spending account.

 If you get hit with a large tax bill each year, you may be claiming too many allowances on your W-4 form.
 If you claim allowances that you are not actually eligible for, you will be underpaying your taxes all year and you will have to make up that difference during tax season.
-You can also ask your employer to simply withhold an additional dollar amount from each of your paychecks.
-Say, for example, you want to withhold $50 from each paycheck, simply write that amount on the correct line on a new W-4 form.
-It might mean you get a smaller paycheck, but you’ll avoid paying a large lump sum all at once.
+If you want to withhold more from your paychecks, you can also ask your employer to simply withhold an additional dollar amount.
+Say, for example, you want to withhold $50 from each paycheck: Simply write that amount on the correct line on a new W-4 form.
+It might mean you get a smaller paycheck, but you’ll avoid paying a large lump sum when you file your taxes.

 Delaware Top Income Tax Rate